 • External triggers provide an obvious call-to-action, i.e. they tell people what to do.
 These can come in the form of pictures, text, and/or explicit instructions e.g. “Click here” or “Call this number”.
 A well-designed trigger has so much information embedded that it doesn’t require long instructions on what to do.
 There’re 4 key types of external triggers: paid, earned, relationship and owned triggers (more details in our full Hooked summary).

 • Internal triggers.
-An internal trigger is formed when a product becomes tied with a thought, routine, or emotion.
+An internal trigger is formed when a product becomes tied with a central trait of human behavior.
 When a product relieves a pain-point, you associate certain feelings with it.
 As the experience is repeated, the association is strengthened, until you automatically reach for those products for quick relief whenever you experience the internal triggers.
 That’s why smokers feel the urge for a cigarette when they’re stressed.
 People turn to Google when they want certainty (to find/verify certain information).

 • External => Internal triggers.
 Habit-forming technologies start with external triggers to prompt repeated actions, until these become closely linked to internal triggers.
 Imagine you’re new to Instagram.
 You receive an external trigger (a friend’s recommendation), which prompts you to create an account.
 This is followed by a series of external triggers (e.g. push notifications, friends’ pictures, comments and “likes” in response to your posts), all of which prompt you to keep using Instagram.
 After a while, you’re so used to snapping photos on Instagram that you’re afraid to miss a special moment if you don’t snap it.

-Do get the book / full book summary for more tips and action steps on how to develop the right triggers.
+Do get our full book summary for more tips and action steps on how to develop the right triggers.

 STEP 2: ACTION